codefresh-io/argo-hub/workflows/ci-simple/versions/0.0.1/docs/ci-tasks.md

-# ci simple
+# ci tasks

 ## Summary

-This CI pipeline builds a docker image using Kaniko, uploads image metadata to CSDP, and tests the image https://codefresh.io/csdp-docs/docs/getting-started/quick-start/create-ci-pipeline/
+This CI pipeline template builds a docker image using Kaniko, uploads image metadata to CSDP, and tests the image https://codefresh.io/csdp-docs/docs/getting-started/quick-start/create-ci-pipeline/